Skip to main content

 Photo: Getty Images

-Monkeys, as well as baboons, macaques, and marmosets, are used in many areas of medical experiments and regulatory testing; however, biological differences severely limit their relevance to human disease and clinical outcomes, contributing to costly translational failures.
+Monkeys, such as baboons, macaques, and marmosets, are used in many areas of medical experiments and regulatory testing; however, biological differences severely limit their relevance to human disease and clinical outcomes, contributing to costly translational failures.
 In contrast, human-based approaches can better model key features of human biology, avoiding species-specific translational barriers.
 These methods, developed from human cells, tissues, and data, include organoids, human tissue constructs, and organs-on-chips that can replicate the structural, functional, mechanical, and other biophysical properties specific to humans—in ways that are impossible to do in animal experiments.

 Beyond scientific concerns with monkey experimentation, life in captivity and invasive procedures cause these animals to experience pain, traumatic stress, and suffering—making it ethically problematic to use them as tools.
-Laboratory conditions, including cages, transport, noise, handling, restraints, and experimental procedures contribute to acute and chronic stress.
+Laboratory conditions, including cages, transport, noise, handling, restraints, and experimental procedures, contribute to acute and chronic stress.
 In these settings, monkeys can develop harmful abnormal behaviors that may indicate psychological damage, such as self-injurious behavior, pacing and rocking, and withdrawn and depressive-like states.
 These stresses adversely affect experimental results, exacerbating the impact of biological species differences and further impacting translation to humans.

 Monkey experiments cost more than the lives of innocent animals; they are also financially burdensome.
 Acquiring and maintaining monkeys for use in experiments is expensive, requiring long-term veterinary care and food costs, elaborate caging, and facility maintenance to span their decades-long lifespans.
-There are seven federally funded monkey experimentation centers across the United States called the National Primate Research Centers, which receive hundreds of millions in funding from the National Institutes of Health (NIH) every year.
+There are seven federally funded monkey experimentation centers across the United States called the National Primate Research Centers, which receive hundreds of millions in funding from the National Institutes of Health every year.
 The failures of monkey experiments to translate to meaningful clinical advancements make continued investment in them even more costly to society.

 Phasing Out Federally Funded Monkey Experiments

 Each year in the United States, more than 100,000 monkeys are held or used in experiments—many of which are funded by the NIH.
-The Centers for Disease Control and Prevention (CDC) recently announced its decision to phase out all experiments on monkeys, while the Food and Drug Administration released draft guidance outlining reductions in animal experiments, including those using monkeys.
-Pushing the NIH to make similar decisions, Physicians Committee experts frequently attend NIH advisory committee meetings, including for the Council of Councils, National Institute of Allergy and Infectious Diseases, and National Institute of Neurological Disorders and Stroke, and submit public comments recommending plans to phase out the National Primate Research Centers and the use of monkeys in medical research, and shift agency resources to human-based methods.
+In 2025, the Centers for Disease Control and Prevention announced its decision to phase out all experiments on monkeys, and the Food and Drug Administration released draft guidance outlining reductions in animal experiments, including those using monkeys.
+Pushing the NIH to make similar decisions, Physicians Committee experts frequently attend NIH advisory committee meetings, including for the Council of CouncilsNational Institute of Allergy and Infectious Diseases, and National Institute of Neurological Disorders and Stroke, and submit public comments recommending plans to phase out the National Primate Research Centers and the use of monkeys in medical research, and shift agency resources to human-based methods.

-These recommendations are in line with NIH’s groundbreaking initiative to prioritize the development and use of human-based research to improve human health and replace animals.
+These recommendations are in line with the NIH’s groundbreaking initiative to prioritize the development and use of human-based research to improve human health and replace animals.

 Preventing Increased Funding From Congress for Monkey Experiments

 The Physicians Committee has consistently urged Congress to support a shift away from using monkeys in medical research.
 Last year, $30 million was proposed to expand infrastructure at the National Primate Research Centers.
-To oppose this funding, the Physicians Committee led a letter signed by 28 organizations and lobbied lawmakers to direct the NIH to begin phasing out the use of monkeys and redirect funds toward nonanimal research infrastructure.
+To oppose this funding, the Physicians Committee coordinated a letter signed by 28 organizations and lobbied lawmakers to direct the NIH to begin phasing out the use of monkeys and redirect funds toward nonanimal research infrastructure.

 Protecting Vulnerable Species From Use in Experiments